GFynbo/100DaysofCode/Round1.md

 *Slow progress, more tomorrow*

 ## Day 26 - January 2nd, 2018
 Stuck on a plane for six hours today may as well make the most of it.
 In addition to other updates I managed to create an initial model for groups and added an html page with updated views and urls.
+I also managed to add a fairly functional version of the directions in class for the RecipeManager.
+Rome wasn't built in a day, tomorrow the grind continues.
 ***
-*Slow progress, more tomorrow*
+*Superb progress, more tomorrow*